 - .
 To create API Project Visit https://console.developers.google.com/project

 If you already have existing API Project then once you click above link you can pick desired API Project from dropdown (Found in the top bar).
 If you using existing API Project then you may skip next few steps and directly move to step which explains [how to create OAuth ClientId].

-- Now give some name for your project and click Create
+- Now give some friendly name and change default Project ID (optional) for your project and click Create (See below).

 - Now click on the credentials tab and click OAuth consent screen.
 Fill out necessary information which will be visible to user (Such as App Name, email etc).
 Once this is done you can click save and it will take you to the Create Credentials screen.